Three artists discuss their work at the Prairie Arts Center 10 year celebration

 People are also reading…

 He then went on to pure casting.
-One of his pieces involved directly etching in a sand mold by hand before pouring iron over top of it.
+One of his pieces involved directly etching in a sand mold by hand before pouring iron into it.
 It allowed him to create a symmetrical piece while adding asymmetrical detail when viewed up close.

 His latest works feature 3D prints that are then used to make casts, creating more symmetrical designs.